-NOTE The concept of competency focuses on what is expected of an employee in the workplace rather than on the learning process, and embodies the ability to transfer and apply skills and knowledge to new situations and environments.
+Note: The concept of competency focuses on what is expected of an employee in the workplace rather than on the learning process, and embodies the ability to transfer and apply skills and knowledge to new situations and environments.

-Competent person
+3.9 Competent person

-a person who can demonstrate a combination of knowledge and skills to effectively, efficiently and safely carry out activities in explosive atmospheres, covered by this specification a Unit of Competency is the competency required for a useful work function and which resides with an individual
+A person who can demonstrate a combination of knowledge and skills to effectively, efficiently and safely carry out activities in explosive atmospheres, covered by this specification.

-NOTE Competency in some cases may be limited according to scope limitations.
+Note: Competency in some cases may be limited according to scope limitations.